caldermf/modular-reduction/README.md

 print(system.mw(w, 11))
 ```

-If you want a structured table object with provenance:
+If you want a structured table object like the ones in the paper:

 ```python
 from modular_reduction import published_table